1024803482/Viewpoint-Aware-Network/README.md

   |-CvT-13-384x384-IN-1k.pth
   |-...
 ```
-Of course, you can also train the viewpoint classification model yourself.
+Surely, you can also train the viewpoint classification model yourself.

 ### 2.4 Training
 Training your viewpoint classifier: